Setting expectations for your event, your planner and your attendees

 The big theme here is, the tier level you choose mostly affects virtual offerings.
 Expectations for in-person should still be high in Tier 3.
 For virtual guests, however, your goal is to make them feel like they’re accessing something special without needing any bells and whistles.

-Tier 3 is perfect if you expect guests who are emerging professionals or represent smaller companies.
+Tier 3 conference planning is perfect if you expect guests who are emerging professionals or represent smaller companies.
 These folks have smaller budgets, making it critical to define the perks of in-person events and drive more traffic there.
 If networking is less important to certain attendees, you’ll want to pitch the advantages of saving money but gaining the same knowledge through virtual.

 The virtual arm of your conference could consist solely of recordings of in-person discussions with accompanying worksheets.
 This high quality video library would also potentially serve as a second revenue stream that carries you all the way to next year’s conference, if not longer.